Rectangle Bowls Are Everywhere – But Forming Them Reliably Takes a Special Paper Bowl Machine

 Stacking and counting

-Finished bowls are stacked automatically.
+Finished bowls stack automatically.
 Rectangle bowls stack more compactly than round ones, saving shipping space.
+A good stacking system also prevents jams and miscounts.

 Key Specifications – What the Numbers Tell You

 One manufacturer, Mingguo, offers the MG‑GB800‑F model for rectangle paper bowls.
-Here are the numbers from their spec sheet.
+The table below shows its main parameters.

 Parameter Value